Projects > Product Design - 2024

 New Thesis

-Take a few minutes above to learn about the second prototype, and/or play with it protoype yourself!
+Take a few minutes above to learn about the second prototype, and/or play with it yourself!
 Don’t worry, the patient records are fictional and you can’t break anything.
 Not everything works in this prototype, but see if you can add ‘scabies’ to your patient’s “assessment.”
 Confused?
 Intrigued?
 Shoot me an e-mail!

 Outcomes

-Skeptic Converted
+Skeptic converted

 One of my prouder moments at IMO came when I put the second prototype in front of the harshest critic of my first.
 Johanna Wieler’s close experience with actual users gave her the insight to suggest they would not find that design approach useful.
-But when she interacted with the second prototype, I was able to demonstrate these barriers had been removed.
-To see that conversion unfold in real time, see the below video.

-I had surmounted a number of hurdles on my way to the right design for this project.
-Most of them arising out of endemic design ingestion problems at IMO.
-Key among them, as is so often the case in enterprise software, was persistent confusion as to the role and scope of UX.
-Essentially, many still conflated UX Design with UI Design.
+Key among them, as is so often the case in enterprise software, persistent confusion about the role and scope of UX.
+Despite my best efforts, many at IMO still conflated UX Design with UI Design.
 So I used the design breakthroughs we achieved for this project as an occasion to shed some light, companywide, during a biweekly interdepartmental check-in.
+Below is the presentation I gave.

 UX Design I Delivered for this Project